OperationSE/operationse.github.io/_sources/tools.md

 [A2Uploader](files/tools/a2uploader.exe)

 ## FAR Manager
 This is a modular file manager made by [Eugene Roshal](https://fr.wikipedia.org/wiki/Eugene_Roshal).
 It is quite modular and this specific one comes with plugins to break A1 phones and navigate through the phone's internal filesystem that's otherwise inaccessible.
+For A2 phones, different tools are included to patch their firmware.

 Here are the links for it:
 - [Far Manager A1](files/tools/FARManager.7z)